Stef-Lev/covid-19-tracker/README.md

 ### To see the deployed project click [here](https://stef-lev.github.io/covid-19-tracker).

-## Available Scripts

-In the project directory, you can run:
+To run the app locally, in the project directory, you can run:

 ### `npm start`